medkira/medkira/README.md

 - **Misc Skills:** Project Management, Problem Solving, UI/UX Design, Agile Methodologies, Debugging, Testing, Technical Documentation

 ### 🚀 Key Projects:
-1. **Bug Tracker App (Flutter, Node.js, MongoDB)**
-   - Developed a cross-platform application to manage and track software bugs using Flutter for the front-end and Node.js for the back-end.
-   - Implemented clean architecture to ensure modularity and maintainability.

-2. **Social Media API (Node.js, TypeScript, MongoDB)**
-   - Created a scalable API for social media applications using Node.js and TypeScript.
-   - Utilized MongoDB for efficient data storage and retrieval.

-3. **Recommendation Website with AI Chatbot (Vue.js, Node.js, Rasa, Cloudinary)**
+   **Recommendation Website with AI Chatbot (Vue.js, Node.js, Rasa, Cloudinary)**
    - Developed a recommendation website with an integrated AI chatbot using Rasa.
    - Implemented Clean Architecture for the backend, ensuring clear separation of concerns and maintainability.
    - Integrated Google OAuth with Passport.js and used Cloudinary for image management.
    - Implemented prompt engineering with Geminie Vision to read menus and generate JSON files.

+   **Social Media API (Node.js, TypeScript, MongoDB)**
+   - Created a scalable API for social media applications using Node.js and TypeScript.
+   - Utilized MongoDB for efficient data storage and retrieval.

+   **Cookie Studio App (Flutter, Node.js, MongoDB)**
+   - Developed a cross-platform application to manage and track software bugs using Flutter for the front-end and Node.js for the back-end.
+   - Implemented clean architecture to ensure modularity and maintainability.

 ### 🏆 Achievements:
 - Successfully transitioned from MVC design to Clean Architecture in multiple projects, ensuring scalability and maintainability.